winitzki/scall/tutorial/programming_dhall.md

 The greatest fixpoint `GFix F` is a (potentially infinite) stream of `Text` values.
 The stream could terminate after a finite number of strings, but it could also go on indefinitely.

-Of course, we cannot implement infinite streams by literally storing an infinite number of strings in memory.
+Of course, we cannot implement infinite streams by literally storing an infinite number of `Text` values in memory.
-Instead, we give an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
+Instead, we create an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
 In the present example, that function will have type `r → < Nil | Cons { head : Text, tail : r } >`.
 When that function is applied to a value of type `r`, the function will either return `Nil` (i.e., decide to stop the stream) or to return a `Text` string together with a new "seed" value of type `r`.

-The type `r` represents the internal state of the stream's decision process and may be different for different streams.
+The type `r` represents the internal state of the stream generator's decision process and may be different for different streams.
 However, the type `r` is not visible to the code outside the stream.
-That code can only extract values of type `r` and pass those values around without being able to do anything else with them.
+That code _can_ extract "seed" values of type `r` and pass those values around but will not  be able to do anything else with those values, because their type is unknown.

 This restriction is enforced by the type quantifier:
 To operate on a stream, we will have to write code of the form `λ(r : Type) → ...`.
 That code will have to work in the same way for all types `r` and will not be able to inspect those types or values of those types.

-### Encoding of greatest fixpoints with existential types
+We will now show in detail how this is implemented.

-This motivates the following implementation of the greatest fixpoint of `T = F T` in the general case:
+### Encoding of greatest fixpoints via existential types

-We take some unknown type `r` and implement `T` as a pair of values of types `r` and `r → F r`.
+The greatest fixpoint of `T = F T`  is  implemented  as a pair of values of types `r` and `r → F r`.
 To hide the type `r` from outside code, we impose an existential quantifier on `r`.

-So, the mathematical notation for the greatest fixpoint of `T = F T` is `GFix F = ∃ r. r × (r → F r)`.
+The type theory  notation for the greatest fixpoint of `T = F T` is $\mu F = \exists r.~r\times (r\to F~r)$.

-The corresponding Dhall code uses the type constructor `Exists` that we defined in a previous section.
+The corresponding Dhall code uses the type constructor `Exists`   defined in a previous section.
-To use `Exists`, we need to supply a type constructor that creates the type expression `r × (r → F r)` from the type parameter `r`.
+To use `Exists`, we need to supply a type constructor that creates the type expression  $r\times (r\to F~r)$ from the type parameter `r`.
 We will call that type constructor `GF_T` and use it to define `GFix`:

 ```dhall